DataSeer/snapshot-api/README.md

 4. **Report Generation**: Creates and provides access to reports when processing completes
 5. **Retry Mechanism**: Allows retrying failed jobs
 6. **Cancellation**: Allows canceling in-progress submissions
+7. **Graph Configuration**: Automatic graph parameter selection based on publication code

 ### Editorial Manager Workflow

 1. Editorial Manager authenticates with the API to get a temporary token
 2. EM submits a document with metadata for processing (gets immediate response with report_id)
+3. The API automatically selects the appropriate graph value based on publication code
-3. The API processes the document asynchronously in the background
+4. The API processes the document asynchronously in the background with the selected graph parameter
-4. EM can check job status using the report_id
+5. EM can check job status using the report_id
-5. When processing completes, EM receives a notification and can retrieve the report
+6. When processing completes, EM receives a notification and can retrieve the report
-6. EM can retry failed jobs or cancel in-progress submissions
+7. EM can retry failed jobs or cancel in-progress submissions

+### Graph Configuration Benefits for Editorial Manager

+- **Publication-Specific Processing**: Different journals can use different graph configurations
+- **Centralized Management**: Graph configurations are managed in the API configuration
+- **Automatic Selection**: No need for Editorial Manager to specify graph parameters
+- **Fallback Behavior**: Default graph values ensure processing continues even with unknown publications
+- **Configuration Validation**: Invalid graph values are caught and logged
+- **Audit Trail**: All graph selections are logged for troubleshooting

 ### Asynchronous Benefits